sg893052/sonic-buildimage/L2/UDLD/SONiC_UDLD_FDS.md

 #### UDLD - detection of uni-directional state

-- Once the protocol has determined the link to be bi-directional if one of the peer stops receiving the PDUs it will wait for 3 times the peer message time interval for expiring the neighbor entry
+- Once the protocol has determined the link to be bi-directional if one of the peer stops receiving the PDUs it will wait for a duration of peer timeout interval for expiring the neighbor entry
-- After this there will be rapid transmission of probe messages every 1 sec for a duration of 8 seconds to see if neighbor responds, in case there is no response from the neighbor the link is declared uni-directional
-- So the total time taken for uni-directional link detection is 3 times peer message interval + 8 seconds, even with a minimum message interval of 1 sec the total detection time will be 11 seconds.
-This is fine in the case of STP where the timeout is in the order of 50 secs (twice forward delay (15 secs) + max age (20 secs)), whereas not much of use in case of RSTP where the timeout happens in 6 seconds (with default hello time of 2 seconds).
-- To address the above issue specifically with respect to RSTP, the UDLD implementation will be modified to detect the failures within the timeout interval which will be multiplier times the message interval.
-So with a message interval of 1 sec and multiplier of 3, the failure detection will be done in 3 seconds.
+- Once the neighbor entry expires UDLD will declare the link as uni-directional.
+- With a message interval configuration of 1 sec and multipler of 3, the failure detection can be done in 3 seconds.